rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 - `regions` (Set of String) Azure regions to enable the SQL DB Protection feature in.
 Should be specified in the standard Azure style, e.g. `eastus`.

+Optional:

+- `permissions` (String) Permissions updated signal.
+When this field changes, the provider will notify RSC that the permissions for the feature has been updated.
+Use this field with the `polaris_azure_permissions` data source.

 Read-Only:

 - `status` (String) Status of the SQL DB Protection feature.